JamesMConroy/notes/notes.md

 Displays the notes names that match *pattern*.

 #### -f, --files
-Same as `-l` but prints out the full path filenames in addition to the titles.
+Same as `-l` but prints out the full path filenames.

 #### -d, --delete
 Deletes a note.